-The event organizers of the Olympic luge competitions are obligated to offer in the pre-Olympic and the Olympic season altogether two International Training Weeks for all NFs.

-At least 6 training days with at least 3 training runs per day are to be made available in each week.

-The same number of training runs must be made available to all NF's; cancelled training runs must be replaced.
-During these two International Training Weeks, no privileges are granted to athletes of the host nation.

-The Executive Board of the FIL will decide on possible training restrictions during the Olympic season

-In regards to newly constructed Olympic tracks, no additional training runs can be completed prior to the Olympic Games outside of scheduled and approved FIL weeks, with the exception of the host nation.
-All training opportunities must be equally available to all nations.

-Agreements between individual National Federations regarding training runs outside training authorized by FIL on the "Olympic" track are forbidden when it results in a breach of the principle of "Fair Play" or a disadvantage for other athletes or National Federations.

-A determination of a violation will result, at a minimum, in the loss of seeded placing in the Olympic Games, and possible additional sanctions as determined by the FIL Executive.
+- a) The event organizers of the Olympic luge competitions are obligated to offer in the pre Olympics and the Olympic season altogether two International Training Weeks for all NFs. - b) At least 6 training days and a maximum of 10 training days, with at least 3 training runs per day are to be made available in each week. - c) The same number of training runs must be made available to all NF's. - d) Cancelled training runs must be replaced. - e) During these two International Training Weeks, no privileges are granted to athletes of the host nation. - f) The Executive Board of the FIL will decide on possible training restrictions during the Olympic season. - g) In regard to newly constructed Olympic tracks, no additional training runs can be completed prior to the Olympic Games outside of scheduled and approved FIL weeks, with the exception of the host nation. - h) All training opportunities must be equally available to all nations. - Agreements between individual National Federations regarding training runs outside training authorized by FIL on the "Olympic" track are forbidden when it results in a breach of the principle of "Fair Play" or a disadvantage for other athletes or National Federations. - j) A determination of a violation will result, at a minimum, in the loss of seeded placing in the Olympic Games, and possible additional sanctions as determined by the FIL Executive.